 Electrical & Electronic Equipment

 When the sparks gone from your old electricals, there are many things you can do to stop them from being disposed of!
-Whether it’s old mobile phones, busted power tools or simply a broken kettle or toaster, all your unwanted electrical items can be reused or recycled!
+Whether it’s old mobile phones, busted power tools or simply a broken kettle or toaster, all your unwanted electrical items can be reused or recycled.

-Reusing your electrical items:
+Reusing your electrical items

-Recycling your electrical items:
+Recycling your electrical items

-Completely broken household electricals or electronic items can be dropped off at the Recycling Centre so the precious resources, especially metals, in them can be separated and recycled.
+Completely broken household electricals or electronic items can be dropped off at your local Household Waste Recycling Centre so the precious resources, especially metals, in them can be separated and recycled.